 Just the basics.
 That’s what you get with this video.
 A quick tutorial to show you how to make beeswax food wraps using my beeswax blend chips.
 Use and care instructions will appear in a separate post.
+Click on the title to watch the video.
+If you have any questions about the process, contact me here.

 You heat yourself a steaming bowl of soup.
 Your plan is to cozy up to the fireplace (or, more realistically for some, the fireplace channel) but that bowl is Just.
 Too.
 Hot.
 To.
 Carry.
 Enter: The Bowl Cozy.
 The denim pocket on one size ensures your hand is safe from scalding food, and the felted wool on the other side … Read More